authplz/authplz-core/DESIGN.md

 ### Password Reset

+1. post email account to /api/recovery
+2. server sends recovery token to user email
+3. token submitted to /api/recovery (could be /api/token, but different process required so easier to split)
+4. if 2fa, require 2fa to validate recovery session.
+If lost, sms or recovery codes.
+5. user enters new password
+6. server responds
+7. server sends alert email to user

 What if instead of imposing a security level on users, we informed them and let them pick?
 Users could then be given a security score on their account dashboard to gamify improving it.
 For example: